Skip to main content

 Wheelchair accessibility

-It is our aim to make branch libraries accessible and welcoming for everyone.
-If a branch library is wheelchair accessible we display the logo on the branch webpage and on library leaflets.
-Please contact your local branch library for more details and local information.
+It is our aim to make libraries accessible and welcoming for everyone.
+If a library is wheelchair accessible we state this on the library webpage and on library leaflets.
+Please contact your local library for more details and local information.

 Assistive technologies